Randy Arozarena Player Props: Rays vs. White Sox

 Randy Arozarena At The Plate

-- Arozarena leads Tampa Bay in slugging percentage (.575) thanks to eight extra-base hits.
+- Arozarena has 31 hits and an OBP of .410 to go with a slugging percentage of .571.
+All three of those stats lead Tampa Bay hitters this season.

-- Among qualifying hitters in MLB play, he ranks seventh in batting average, 22nd in on-base percentage, and 17th in slugging.
+- Among the qualifying hitters in MLB play, he ranks sixth in batting average, 15th in on-base percentage, and 13th in slugging.

-- Arozarena enters this game on a five-game hitting streak.
-During his last outings, he's hitting .500 with two homers.
+- Arozarena has reached base via a hit in 20 games this year (of 24 played), and had multiple hits in nine of those games.

-- In 90.0% of his games this year (18 of 20), Arozarena has picked up at least one hit, and in eight of those games (40.0%) he recorded multiple hits.
+- He has hit a home run in five games this year (20.8%), homering in 4.8% of his plate appearances.

-- Arozarena has picked up an RBI in 60.0% of his games this season, with more than one RBI in 20.0% of his games.
-He has also driven in three or more runs in three contests.
+- In 54.2% of his games this season, Arozarena has had at least one RBI.
+He's picked up more than one in 20.8% and driven in three or more of his team's runs in three contests.

-- He has scored in 13 of 20 games this year, and more than once 3 times.
+- He has scored in 58.3% of his games this season, with two or more runs scored in 16.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.